Dynamsoft/barcode-reader-javascript/README.md

 <br>

-You may see the following error after opening browser console.
+You may see the following error after the opening browser console.

 > [Deprecation] getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.